cloudevents/spec/spec.md

 - Type: `URI-reference`
 - Description: A link to the schema that the `data` attribute adheres to.
+  However, the schema MAY also include constraints for any other CloudEvents attributes - as long as those constraints do not conflict with this specification.

   Incompatible changes to the schema SHOULD be reflected by a different URL.
 See [Versioning of Attributes in the Primer](primer.md#versioning-of-attributes) for more information.